Quick Start

 Connection status

-The Project Panel shows the bridge connection state:
+The chat header shows the bridge connection state with a colored dot:

 • Green — Connected.
 Bridge commands execute in real-time.